opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 .. attention::

-   If you skipped VPN bootstap step and didn't add the deployment jobs for the new edge, go to :ref:`Add deployment jobs <add_deployment_jobs>` step and finish it first before proceeding.
+   If you skipped VPN bootstrap step and didn't add the deployment jobs for the new edge, go to :ref:`Add deployment jobs <add_deployment_jobs>` step and finish it first before proceeding.